stephenfreund/RoadRunner/README.txt

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Notes on Revisions
+Notes on Major Updates
 ========================

+  * Version 1.1: committed on 8/30/2014.

-  * 9/29/2014: All users should update to this version or later.
+  			   All users should update to this version.

   			   It fixes many bugs and corner cases, has a variety of small functionality enhancements for fastpath code, and improves scalability of the shadow state data structures.
+Instrumentation now uses ASM version 5.

+  * Version 1.0: initial release.

 See CHANGES.txt for more details.